-Figure 7-3: Projection of the trajectory in the JSO for the Jupiter high latitudes phase84 Figure 7-4: Three dimensions trajectory in the JSE for the Jupiter high latitudes phase85 Figure 7-5: Callisto groundtraks of the fly-bys from 8C1 to 18C1086 Figure 7-6: Z-distance as a function of the equatorial distance from 8C1 until 18C1086 Figure 8-1: Trajectory from 18C10 to 24G10 in the JSO Figure 8-2: Evolution of the distance to Jupiter from 18C10 to 24G10 Figure 8-3: Evolution of the osculating perijove during the LEE.
-The initial time is taken short before 24G10.
-The green dots represent a distant fly-by of Ganymede.
-The blue dots represent a conjunction with Callisto (if the distance is lower than 500,000 km).
-The red dots represent DSM (mainly used to raise the perijove) Figure 8-4: Trajectory 24G10 to the GOI in the JSO Figure 8-5: LEE in the Jupiter-Ganymede co-rotating frame (left) with a zoom on Ganymede (right), where the loop around L_2 is visible Figure 8-6: Gravitational capture in case the GOI is not applied.
-Trajectory in the Jupiter-Ganymede co-rotating frame (left) and evolution of the altitude (right).
-The missed GOI takes place at epoch 0 and the impact shortly before one week Figure 8-7: Distance to Jupiter during the LEE with Ganymede93 Figure 9-1: Representation of the GOI.
-The spacecraft trajectory is represented in red.
-Its groundtrack (subsatellite point) in blue.
-The yellow plane is the meridian containing the Sun direction (which is by definition perpendicular to the also shown terminator).
-The two magenta lines represent the equator and the outer meridian (180 deg longitude) Figure 9-2: Evolution of the pericentre and apocente altitude during the GEO96 Figure 9-3: Evolution of the inclination during the GEO97 Figure 9-4: Representation in three dimensions of the GEO.
+Figure 8-4: Low energy endgame in the Jupiter-Ganymede co-rotating frame (left) with a zoom on Ganymede (right) Figure 8-5: Gravitational capture in case the GOI is not applied.
+Trajectory in the Jupiter-Ganymede co-rotating frame (left) and evolution of the altitude (right) Figure 8-6: Distance to Jupiter during the low energy transfer to Ganymede Figure 9-1: Illustration of the GOI for the baseline scenario.
+The blue plane represents the spacecraft average orbital plane during the capture.
+The red plane is the meridian containing the Sun direction Figure 9-2: Evolution of the pericentre and apocente altitude during the GEO90 Figure 9-3: Evolution of the inclination during the GEO92 Figure 9-4: Representation in three dimensions of the GEO.
 The Sun shadow cone is also represented in light grey.
-The eclipses are shown in green close to the pericentre Figure 9-5: Evolution of the argument of pericentre during the GEO phase Figure 9-6: Evolution of the beta angle during the GEO100 Figure 9-7: Evolution of the Earth beta angle during the GEO101 Figure 9-8: DeltaV savings as a function of the GCO altitude (the reference of no DeltaV saving is assumed for an altitude of 500 km) Figure 9-9: Evolution of the pericentre and apocentre altitude103 Figure 9-10: Evolution of the inclination during the GCO104 Figure 9-11: Evolution of the beta angle during the GCO 105 Figure 9-12: Evolution of the Earth beta angle during the GCO

-Figure 9-13: Evolution of the Earth beta angle in case of mission extension.
-It is assumed that the GCO is maintained as is.
-Reducing the altitude to 200 km only slightly affect the profile Figure 10-1: Evolution of the pericentre and apocentre altitude if no S/K manoeuvre is performed.
-At initial time it assumes that the orbit lies on the unstable equilibrium point, only affected by an OD error in the radial direction (which directly affects the eccentricity vector) Figure 11-1: Evolution of the distance to Jupiter and of the Sun-Jupiter-Spacecraft angle during the phase around Jupiter Figure 11-2: Evolution of the distance to Jupiter and of the SAA at C/A during the phase around Figure 11-3: Altitude of Europa fly-bys (left) with their solar longitude (right)116 Figure 11-4: Altitude of Ganymede fly-bys (left) with their solar longitude (right)116 Figure 11-5: Altitude of Callisto fly-bys (left) with their solar longitude (right)117 Figure 11-6: Ground velocity of the Europa fly-bys117 Figure 11-7: Ground velocity of the Ganymede fly-bys118 Figure 11-8: Ground velocity of the Callisto fly-bys118 Figure 11-9: Perijove-apojove graph of the trajectory around Jupiter.
-The zoom is centred on the Europa science phase (perijove on Europa's orbital radius line), the Jupiter high latitudes phase (constant infinite velocity curve (with 3D artefacts)) and the Callisto- Ganymede ladder (reduction of the infinite velocity w.r.t.
-Callisto between 18C10 and 23C12) Figure 11-10: Perijove-apojove graph of the low energy endgame.
-The positive gravity pull of Callisto is visible after 26G12 with the increase of the perijove by 0.4 RJ121 Figure 11-11: Evolution of the pericentre and apocentre radii from JOI to GOI 122 Figure 11-12: Trajectory in the Jupiter equatorial of date123 Figure 11-13: Evolution of the inclination in the Jupiter equatorial of date from JOI to GOI Figure 11-14: Trajectory in the JSO frame 125 Figure 11-15: Evolution of the declination in the Jovimagnetic system III from JOI to GOI Figure 12-1: EGA pericentre altitude (left) and CU DeltaV cost (right) for Group1.
-The red level line shows an initial dispersion of 100 km in the Moon B-plane.
-The blue line represents the Earth surface (left) and the Moon surface (right) Figure 12-2: EGA pericentre altitude (left) and CU DeltaV cost (right) for Group2.
-The red level line shows an initial dispersion of 100 km in the Moon B-plane.
-The blue line represents the Earth surface (left) and the Moon surface (right)
+The eclipses are shown in green close to the pericentre Figure 9-5: Evolution of the argument of pericentre during the GEO phase94 Figure 9-6: Evolution of the beta angle during the GEO95 Figure 9-7: Evolution of the pericentre and apocentre altitude Figure 9-8: Evolution of the inclination during the GCO97 Figure 9-9: Evolution of the beta angle during the GCO98 Figure 10-1: Evolution of the pericentre and apocentre altitude if no S/K manoeuvre is performed.
+It assumes an initial OD error in the radial direction affecting the eccentricity vector Figure 11-1: Evolution of the distance to Jupiter and of the Sun-Jupiter-Spacecraft angle during the phase around Jupiter Figure 11-2: Evolution of the distance to Jupiter and of the SAA at C/A during the phase around Jupiter Figure 11-3: Altitude of Europa fly-bys (left) with their solar longitude (right) 105 Figure 11-4: Altitude of Ganymede fly-bys (left) with their solar longitude (right) 105 Figure 11-5: Altitude of Callisto fly-bys (left) with their solar longitude (right) 106 Figure 11-6: Ground velocity of the Europa fly-bys Figure 11-7: Ground velocity of the Ganymede fly-bys 107 Figure 11-8: Ground velocity of the Callisto fly-bys 107 Figure 11-9: Perijove-apojove graph of the trajectory around Jupiter Figure 11-10: Perijove-apojove graph of the moon resonance phase Figure 11-11: Evolution of the pericentre and apocentre radii from JOI to GOI110 Figure 11-12: Trajectory in the Jupiter equatorial of date 111